risk-first/website/practices/Coding.md

 To give some idea of the [Conceptual Integrity Risk](Feature-Risk) involved, initially, the team were building a _tablet_ using the multi-touch technology that the iPhone introduced to the world, but pivoted towards the phones after the failure of the "Apple Phone" collaboration with Motorola.

 Scott Forstall picked a small, secret team from within the ranks of Apple.
-By doing this, he mitigated [Communication Risk](Communication-Risk) and [Coordiation Risk](Coordiation-Risk) _within his team_, but having fewer people in the room meant more [Throughput Risk](Schedule-Risk).
+By doing this, he mitigated [Communication Risk](Communication-Risk) and [Coordination Risk](Coordination-Risk) _within his team_, but having fewer people in the room meant more [Throughput Risk](Schedule-Risk).

 By having more people involved, the feedback loop will be longer than the two-man prototyping team, but that's the tradeoff you get for mitigating those other risks.